PKU-ICST-MIPL/UGACH_AAAI2018/README.md

 MIRFlickr dataset is similar to the NUSWIDE dataset.

-For more information, please refer to our [AAAI paper](https://arxiv.org/abs/1712.00358)
+For more information, please refer to our [AAAI paper](https://arxiv.org/abs/1712.00358).

+Welcome to our [Laboratory Homepage](http://www.icst.pku.edu.cn/mipl) for more information about our papers, source codes, and datasets.